paridnyamane/Indian_Startup_Scraper/submission.md

 - If current .env file throws a "SECRET_KEY not found" after migrate:

   1. Generate a new Django SECRET_KEY:

   python -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())"

-  2. Create a .env file in the project root where ‘manage.py’ is present:
+  3. Create a .env file in the project root where ‘manage.py’ is present:

-  - if .env is getting saved as .env.txt, save as> ".env" should work.
+  - *Tip*:if .env is getting saved as .env.txt, fix: save as> ".env" should work.

   SECRET_KEY=your-secret-key	#paste the generated secret key DEBUG=True
   DATABASE_URL=sqlite:///db.sqlite3